hanrichard/Notebook/aws/aws learning doc/vpc.md

 ### test note
 - An Alias record can be used for resolving apex or naked domain names (e.g. example.com).
 You can create an A record that is an Alias that uses the customer’s website zone apex domain name and map it to the ELB DNS name.
+- API Gateway fails the limit-exceeding requests and returns “429 Too Many Requests” error responses to the client